How to Create a QR Code for a PDF File

 The Process in 3 Steps

 QR codes encode URLs, not files.
 So the process is: (1) upload your PDF to a free hosting service to get a public link, (2) paste that link into a QR code generator, (3) download and print the QR code.
 When someone scans it, their browser opens the PDF directly.
+Adobe estimates 2.5 trillion PDFs are created annually worldwide — and QR codes are increasingly the most practical way to share them in physical spaces.

 Step 1: Host Your PDF Online (Free)